beaveronpole/wav2mp3/README.md

 2. and run `./wav2mp3 ./testfiles`
 It will encode test files, which are in the test folder.

-If we want to run the project from different places- we should to do one of two things:
+If we want to run the project from different places- we should do one of two things:

 **1.** put necessary DLLs near our binary file.
-To get a list of them we should run in the cygwin terminal `ldd wav2mp3/build/wav2mp3.exe` in my case it returned
+To get a list of them we should run `ldd wav2mp3/build/wav2mp3.exe` in the cygwin terminal.
+In my case it returned
 ```bash
 $ ldd wav2mp3.exe
      ntdll.dll => /cygdrive/c/WINDOWS/SYSTEM32/ntdll.dll (0x7ffc5fae0000)